dakrone/clj-http/Readme.md

 To Do:

  * Design and implement streaming request and response body support
- * Gzip and deflate decompression, accepted by default
  * Redirect following
  * Documentation and/or library for using form, JSON, and XML params
  * Multipart requests